MrAmericanMike/svelte-template/README.md

 `Work in progress - Need to add Capacitor`
 `Ionic is installed as a devDependency but is not been used - Ionic is imported from a CDN`
-	This will have when I figure out the correct way to import this into the project.
+	This will have a "fix" when I figure out the correct way to import it into the project.

 ### Usage: